YuukanOO/uniformcss.com/docs/theming/breakpoints.md

 ## Enabling Responsiveness

 By design, Uniform only enables responsiveness to a subset of CSS properties.
 You can enable responsiveness by passing `responsive: true` to each property setting in your configuration.
-To see which properties are responsive, please refer to the [glossary](/glossary).
+To see which properties are responsive, please refer to the [API Reference](/api-reference).

 ```scss
 @use "uniform" as * with (